The Washington State University Pullman Catalog

 509-335-3441

 The curriculum includes courses in the four major subfields of anthropology: archaeology, cultural/social anthropology, linguistic anthropology, and biological anthropology.
-These courses familiarize students with current issues in human evolution, linguistics, the prehistoric development of culture, and cultural theory.
+These courses familiarize students with current issues in human evolution, linguistics, the development of culture, and cultural theory.
 Undergraduate majors are required to gain a background in all four of these major subfields.
 Graduate students may specialize in archaeology, cultural anthropology, or evolutionary anthropology.
-The program in archaeology emphasizes research and training in the prehistory of the Americas, including the Pacific Northwest from Alaska to northern California, the Columbia Plateau, the Pueblo societies of the Southwest, Mesoamerica, and the Andes.
-Faculty research employs ceramic and lithic analysis, paleoeconomic and paleoenvironmental approaches including geoarchaeology, paleobotany and zooarchaeology, as well as stable isotope analysis, archaeometry via gas chromatography-mass spectrometry, and modeling and simulation.
+The program in archaeology emphasizes research and training in the archaeology of the Americas, including the Pacific Northwest, the Intermountain West, the Southwest, the Plains, Mesoamerica, and the Andes.
+Faculty specialize in archaeological science and community based Indigenous research methods.
 The department also conducts summer archaeological field schools.
-The program in cultural anthropology emphasizes globalization, historical ethnography, psychological anthropology, medical anthropology, gender and culture, biocultural perspectives, and public health anthropology.
-Faculty research is based in North and Central America, Polynesia, Sub-Saharan Africa, and South and Southeast Asia.
-The program in evolutionary anthropology emphasizes evolutionary psychology, behavioral ecology, evolutionary cultural anthropology, evolutionary archaeology and paleoanthropology.
-Evolutionary faculty have research interests that span several continents including the Americas, Europe and Africa.
-The department also emphasizes research and training in Psychological/Medical Anthropology and Ethnobiology.
+The program in cultural anthropology emphasizes ethnography, ethnobiology, medical anthropology, biocultural perspectives, and public health anthropology.
+Faculty research is based in North and Central America, Sub-Saharan Africa, and South Asia.
+The program in evolutionary anthropology emphasizes biocultural perspectives, behavioral ecology, evolutionary psychology, primatology, and evolutionary cultural anthropology.
+Evolutionary faculty have research interests that span several continents including the Americas, Europe, Southeast Asia, and Africa.

 Departmental offices and laboratories are located in College Hall near the center of campus.
 Physical facilities include special laboratories for biological anthropology, isotope and lithic analysis, paleoecology, geoarchaeology, and zooarchaeology, as well as research laboratories for faculty and advanced students.
 The Museum of Anthropology, with permanent and temporary exhibits, and ethnographic and archaeological research collections, is also housed in College Hall.